-Using the EnergyPath® Networks (EPN) tool we take a whole systems approach to understand the unique characteristics of the local area including buildings stock, heating technologies, existing energy networks, electrification of cars, as well as local spatial constraints and opportunities.
+Using the EnergyPath® Networks (EPN) asset we take a whole systems approach to understand the unique characteristics of the local area including the type of building stock, heating technologies, existing energy networks, electrification of cars, as well as local spatial constraints and opportunities.

 The Modelling team can offer:

 - Whole System Modelling and Analysis – providing an understanding of energy systems from a national and regional level, to reveal the most cost-effective transition pathway to a smarter, lower carbon, decentralised and flexible energy system.
 We collaborate with academic and industry partners, to gain access to a range of software-based energy system planning and modelling tools.